-James Henry Beckett, always known as Henry, was born in Liverpool, Lancashire, England, on 27 July 1876, the son of James Henry and Margaret Beckett.
+James Henry Beckett, always known as Henry, was born in Liverpool, Lancashire, England, on the 27th July 1876, the son of James Henry and Amelia Emma Beckett (née Sydebotham).
 His father was a mariner, while his mother was a milliner, and the family resided in the Kirkdale area of Liverpool.

 Henry Beckett served as Passenger Cook in the Stewards' Department on board the final voyage of the

 Lusitania.
-When the great liner sank on the afternoon of 7 May 1915 off the southern coast of Ireland, Henry Beckett was lucky to be counted among the survivors who were rescued and landed at Queenstown.
-From there he eventually made his way back to his wife and family in Liverpool.
-In keeping with all the other crew survivors, he was paid off for the voyage, up until 8 May 1915.
+When the great liner sank on the afternoon of the 7th May 1915 off the southern coast of Ireland, Henry Beckett was lucky to be counted among the survivors who were rescued and landed at Queenstown.
+From there, he eventually made his way back to his wife and family in Liverpool.
+In keeping with all the other crew survivors, he was paid off for the voyage, up until 8th May 1915.

 Henry Beckett continued to serve as a cook on passenger liners until the end of 1932.
-He died in Liverpool in late 1940, aged 64 years.
+He died in Liverpool on the 1st December 1940, aged 64 years.

 Register of Births, Marriages and Deaths, 1881 Census of England & Wales, 1891 Census of England & Wales, 1901 Census of England & Wales, 1911 Census of England & Wales, 1939 Register, New York Passenger Lists 1820 – 1957, Cunard Records, PRO BT 350, Graham Maddocks, Geoff Whitfield, Lawrence Evans, Michael Poirier, Jim Kalafus, Cliff Barry, Paul Latimer, Norman Gray.